AdamRosas27/AdamRosas27/README.md

 💻 I hope to one day work as a software engineer for a medium-large sized tech company.

 🐕 In my free time, you can find me playing with my dog!

-* 🌍  I'm based in Los Angeles, CA
-* 🧠  I'm learning Python
+🧠 Currently learning Python 🐍
-* ⚡  Actively Seeking Summer Internship 2023

 ### Skills